srkunze/fork/README.rst

 - not working with lambdas due to PickleError
 - needs fix:

-  - fix exception handling somehow
+  - exception handling (force evaluation when entering and leaving try blocks)
   - not working with coroutines (asyncio_) yet